 In every case, you must provide documentary evidence to support your application.

-The rules for applying for special consideration also apply to tests or assessments undertaken in test conditions (e.g. mid-semester tests).
+The rules for applying for special consideration also apply to tests or assessments undertaken in test conditions (e.g. mid-semester tests) and assignment work.

 There are five possible outcomes of an application for special consideration relating to a course assessment: